ibexa/documentation-developer/docs/api/general_rest_usage.md

 To enable HTTP basic authentication, edit `config/packages/security.yaml`, and add/uncomment the following block.
 Note that this is enabled by default.

-TODO: rest_api_guide.md says it's activated by default.
+TODO: rest_api_guide.md says it's NOT activated by default.
+Session is activated by default.
 Still can't find it.
+TODO: Fix, Update and Deduplicate security.yaml example

 !!! caution